 Fat emulsion coadministration should be considered when prolonged (more than 5 days) parenteral nutrition is required in order to prevent essential fatty acid deficiency (EFAD).
 Serum lipids should be monitored for evidence of EFAD in patients maintained on fat free TPN.

 The provision of sufficient intracellular electrolytes, principally potassium, magnesium, and phosphate, is required for optimum utilization of amino acids.
 In addition, sufficient quantities of the major extracellular electrolytes sodium, calcium, and chloride, must be given.
-In patients with hyperchloremic or other metabolic acidoses, sodium and potassium may be added as the acetate salts to provide bicarbonate precursor.
-The electrolyte content of 6% and 10% PREMASOL - sulfite-free (Amino Acid) Injections must be considered when calculating daily electrolyte intake.
+In patients with hyperchloremic or other metabolic acidosis, sodium and potassium may be added as the acetate salts to provide bicarbonate precursor.
+The electrolyte content of PREMASOL 10% injection must be considered when calculating daily electrolyte intake.
 Serum electrolytes, including magnesium and phosphorus, should be monitored frequently.

 Appropriate vitamins, minerals and trace elements should also be provided.